LaravelRUS/localized-carbon/README.md

 <a name="intro"></a>
 ## Introduction

 Localized Carbon is an extension of a popular Carbon package, designed specially for Laravel framework.
 By localization I mean its `diffForHumans` function, which returns a human-readable string of time interval.
+This package also supports genitive months by introducing the "%f" key in `formatLocalized` method.

 <a name="usage"></a>
 ## Usage